2nd Battalion, Royal Australian Regiment: South Vietnam (1970-1971)

 Total 2 RAR casualties for both tours were 32 killed and 182 wounded.
 New Zealand casualties over both tours were 10 killed and 57 wounded.
-Balanced against this, the battalion was credited with having killed 297 VC and captured a further 23.
+Balanced against this, the Battalion was credited with having killed 297 VC and captured a further 23.

+Townsville(1971 - 15th August 1973)

+the battalion returned from South Vietnam mid-year on the Sydney, anchored off Magnetic island.
+The Battalion was shipped by landing craft to ANZAC Park where it conducted a march through the city before departing on leave.
+The battalion was still receiving national Servicemen after its return.
+This ended in 1972 severely depleting its numbers.

+2/4 RAR (15th August 1973 to 1st February 1995)

 As part of the post-Vietnam War reduction of the Australian Army 2 RAR was combined with 4 RAR between 15 August 1973 and 1 February 1995 as the 2nd/4th Battalion, Royal Australian Regiment.